-You may be wondering why I keep taking you back to the wonderful world of mathematics every time I try to explain a concept in Elm.
+Note: You may be wondering why I keep taking you back to the wonderful world of mathematics every time I try to explain a concept in Elm.
 That’s because Elm is a functional programming language which gives it a strong mathematical foundation.
 Elm implements concepts from mathematics without distorting them.
 So by understanding how they work in mathematics first, it’s easier to understand them later in Elm.
 As a bonus, you know where these concepts originally came from.
-This doesn’t mean you need to have a strong background in mathematics to learn Elm.
-Everything you need to learn Elm is covered in this book including the mathematical concepts.
+This doesn’t mean you need to have a strong math background to learn Elm.
+Everything you need to know is covered in this book.

 A function, in mathematics, is a relationship from a set of inputs to a set of possible outputs where each input is mapped to exactly one output.
 Functions in Elm also work the same way.

 escapeEarth that takes a value from an input set of velocities and maps it to a value from an output set of instructions.

 We can now call this function with different velocities to find out whether or not a spaceship can leave the Earth.

 if expression, we can assign the value returned by a function to a constant.

 Functions are so critical to Elm applications that Elm provides an incredibly straightforward syntax for creating them.
 No ceremony is required, such as using a special keyword or curly braces which is common in many languages.

 Once we create a function, we need to apply it to a value to get a desired output.
 In mathematics, function application is the act of applying a function to a value from the input set to obtain a corresponding value from the output set.
 You have already seen an example of a function application above: